Ntomboxolo1068/git-basic-exercises/README.md

 Second attempt.
 Better than the first.
+We march on.